pieterkdevilliers/priority-tracking/README.md

 - **Delete a Category** - Allows the user to delete an existing Category.

 #### Priorities - management of all Priorities
-- **Add a Priority** - Allows the user to add Priorities, which can be nested under Categories, and uset to link Actions to their related Priorities.
+- **Add a Priority** - Allows the user to add Priorities, which can be nested under Categories, and used to link Actions to their related Priorities.
 - **Edit a Priority** - Allows the user to edit an existing Priority.
 - **Priority Active Status** - Only Active Priorities are shown on the Actions Overview.
 Actions can only be assigned under Active Priorities.
-User control the Active/Inactvie status of Priorities with a tiggle.
+Users control the Active/Inactvie status of Priorities with a tiggle.
 - **Delete a Priority** - Allows users to delete existing Priorities.
 Only Inactive Priorities can be deleted.

 #### Past Actions - ability to access past Actions and their details
 - **Search** - Users have the ability to select a date to filter past Actions by.
 The result shows Actions with an Action Date matching the search query.
-- **Relist Actions** - In addition to the standard Action Controls as listed in the Things I need to do section, users here have the option to "relist" and action, which moves it from the Past Actions results into today's active Actions list.
+- **Relist Actions** - In addition to the standard Action Controls as listed in the Things I need to do section, users here have the option to "relist" an action, which moves it from the Past Actions results into today's active Actions list.

 #### Help & Logout - simple help and logout
 - **Help** - A simple overview to help new users get to know the Priority Tracker and the available functions.

 - **Logout** - Users can log out of their account and they will be redirected to the login page.

-#### 404 and 500 Error Pages
+#### Error Pages
 -  Included are custom error handlers for 400, 403, 404 and 500 errors, with the option to navigate back to the desired section of the app.

 ### Features Left to Implement